Joshua Wong Released As Protesters Vow to Fight On

 Wong, 21, was completing a three month sentence for his role in the 2014 democracy protests known as the Umbrella Revolution.
 His release from jail at a critical juncture in the city’s push for greater political freedoms will give a morale boost to youthful protesters and has the potential to make the authorities nervous.

 A media scrum in the sweltering June heat greeted the young dissident.
 Members of his Demosisto party chanted “Oppose China extradition!
-Oppose the evil law!” as Wong walked out to meet press.
+Oppose the evil law!” as Wong walked out to meet the press.

 He thanked Hong Kong people for their support and called for the city’s embattled leader, Chief Executive Carrie Lam, to step down.
 “It’s hard for us to believe a liar,” he said.
 He also vowed to join the fight against the extradition bill and urged the international community to help preserve Hong Kong’s “unique standing.”

 In an article written for TIME while still in jail, Wong appealed for the world to keep watching local developments.
 “A victory for Beijing is a victory for authoritarianism everywhere,” he wrote.
 “Keeping an eye on this place sends an important message to Chinese authorities that democracy, not authoritarianism, is the way of the future.”

+He quickly returned to Twitter after his release to announce his solidarity with protesters.

-Wong is expected to attend a rally later today in Tamar Park, adjacent to the Central Government Offices and legislature.
+Wong is expected to speak at a rally later today outside the legislature, where protesters have been gathering since the middle of the morning.
+Many of them are young striking students.

 On Sunday, huge numbers of Hongkongers brought the city’s downtown areas to a standstill as they peacefully marched against a legislative amendment that would allow fugitives to be extradited to China for the first time.
-The Union Jack and the Hong Kong colonial flag were in evidence—an indication of just how distant many in the semi-autonomous enclave and former British colony feel from their sovereign power China.
+The Union Jack and the Hong Kong colonial flag were seen waving above the crowds—an indication of just how distant many in the semi-autonomous enclave, and former British colony, feel from their sovereign power China.

-The death of of 35-year-old man on Saturday, who fell from scaffolding after hoisting a banner denouncing the extradition bill, gave added emotional force to the marchers, who hailed him as a martyr to the Hong Kong freedom movement and formed long queues to lay floral tributes at the scene of his death.
-Floral tributes were still piled high outside the Pacific Place mall on Monday morning as commuters made their way to work.
+The death of a 35-year-old man on Saturday, who fell from scaffolding after hoisting a banner denouncing the extradition bill, gave added emotional force to the marchers, who hailed him as a martyr to the Hong Kong freedom movement and formed long queues to lay floral tributes at the scene of his death.
+Bouquets were still piled high outside the Pacific Place mall on Monday morning as commuters made their way to work.

-The government says that the measure is necessary to prevent Hong Kong from becoming a haven for criminals, and adds that political offenses will not be covered by the law.
+The government says that the extradition measure is necessary to prevent Hong Kong from becoming a haven for criminals, and adds that political offenses will not be covered by the law.
 However, critics are unconvinced, pointing out that China frequently charges dissidents with criminal offenses.
 Many in Hong Kong fear that Beijing will use the provision to come after its political opponents in Hong Kong and silence opposition.

 A bid to fast-track the bill has proved a disastrous miscalculation for the administration, and joined a broad swathe of Hong Kong society in opposition to Lam.
 Yesterday’s march was an impressive show of unity by teenagers and students, the elderly, business people, professionals, families and religious groups.